Home Compare AEE vs ED

 Ameren vs Consolidated Edison: Which Stock Looks Stronger in 2026?

-Ameren leads structurally, with profitability as the clearest single gap between the two profiles.
+The structural profiles are close, with Ameren carrying a narrow edge on profitability.
 Consolidated Edison still has the edge on stability, which keeps the comparison from looking entirely one-sided.
 The market setup is broadly comparable for both — no clear directional signal from price behavior.
 The market is not adding a decisive signal either way — the structural read carries the weight.

 INDUSTRY COMPARISON